vishal8618/image_picker_advanced/README.md

 - If your app supports multi-languages image picker will not respond with that.
 - If your app has a beautiful design and a good user experience, image_picker will break all of this, Because image_picker has a traditional UI of Gallery display.

-In (image_picker_plus), we solve all those issues and many other features like:-
+In (image_picker_advanced), we solve all those issues and many other features like:-
 - You can customize the UI of displaying the gallery.
 - You can crop the selected image(s) with different aspect ratios.
 - You can display photos and videos and choose from both of them.